 The controller box has four buttons and two LED in the front panel (see figure 5).
 Buttons and LED's are grouped in groups with up and down labels where the up and down represent up and down in frequency respectively.
-The button groups are as follows: the FAST TUNE and the FINE TUNE.
+The buttons groups are as follows: the FAST TUNE and the FINE TUNE.

-The FAST TUNE group is used to move the capacitor rotor fast to the tuning position.
+The FAST TUNE group is used to move the capacitor rotor fast to the tuning position

 The FINE TUNE group is used to move the capacitor rotor slow to the tuning position in order to optimize the SWR.

 The MFJ-1782 controller box requires a 9-15 VDC, ungrounded power supply.
 The power jack accepts a 2.1 mm coaxial plug with the center conductor positive.
-The MFJ-1312B power supply will supply the correct power to the controller box..
+The MFJ-1312B power supply will supply the correct power to the controller box.
+The correct supply voltage is 9-15 VDC.
 There is also an internal battery connection that uses two 9 volt batteries for portable operation.